 For 1988, the engine found in the Ford Thunderbird received a multi-point fuel injection system, which replaced the single-point system in the base V-6 engine.
 Horsepower rose by 20.
 Other changes to the engine included a new balance shaft that helped make the powerplant run smoother.

 For 1988, a total of 147,243 examples of the Thunderbird were produced.
-By Daniel Vaughan | Jan 2013
+This was the final year for the Turbo Coupe, which saw only minor changes, and was replaced in 1989 by the Super Coupe which was powered by a 3.8-liter supercharged engine. by Daniel Vaughan | Jan 2013

 This Ford Thunderbird Turbo Coupe is a Mach 1 Special Edition finished in bright Cardinal Red.
 It is one of 500 cars produced in this Special Edition.
 Power is from a 2.3-liter intercooled turbocharged engine and is mated to a five-speed with special....[continue reading]